Give your pup the best start to 2026 with our New Year settling-in offer Find out more

 Keeping your dog cool in a heatwave

-During the summer months temperatures can rise considerably and it is important to know how to keep your dog cool and safe whilst having fun in the sun.
+During the summer months, temperatures can rise considerably, and it is important to know how to keep your dog cool and safe while having fun in the sun.

 Kennels